Aantrreksh/sql-query/deprecation.md

 #### Spark execution
 {: #spark-execution}

 The batch query script helps to read the data from the Cloud {{site.data.keyword.cos_short}} bucket, execute the query, and write it back to the Cloud {{site.data.keyword.cos_short}} bucket.
-The streaming script helps to stream the real time data from an {{site.data.keyword.mhub}} topic to a Cloud {{site.data.keyword.cos_short}} bucket.
+The streaming script helps to stream the real time data from an {{site.data.keyword.messagehub}} topic to a Cloud {{site.data.keyword.cos_short}} bucket.
+The sample Python scripts for batch and streaming jobs can be updated or modified based on your requirement.

 **Before you begin:**